arunangshupal/mit-algo/README.md

 # mit-algo
-Implementation of problem discussed on Mit Algo lectures in Java
+Implementation of problem discussed on Mit Algo lectures in Java.

 ## Prerequisite
 To run this code please install lombok in your IDE.